SamWallace04/restore-terminals-vscode/README.md

     }
   ]
 ```

+The list of colors supported are:

+- black
+- red
+- green
+- yellow
+- blue
+- magenta
+- cyan
+- white

+The list of icons supported can be found in the [vscode docs](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing).
+Both the 'identifier' and 'default codicon ID' will work.

 The outer array represents a integrated VSCode terminal window, and the `splitTerminals` array contains the information about how each terminal window should be split up.